-A worldwide network of artists, writers and communities reporting on their weather and our climate | June 2022 – June 2024
+A worldwide network of artists, writers and communities reporting on their weather and our climate from June 2022 – June 2024.

 The world’s weather is not what it was.
 We see glaciers melting and water levels rising.
 Some lands are flooded and others are parched.
 Everywhere is heating up.

-Formed in response to the climate emergency, the World Weather Network is a constellation of weather stations set up by 28 arts agencies around the world and an invitation to look, listen, learn, and act.
+Formed in response to the climate emergency, the World Weather Network was a constellation of weather stations set up by 28 arts agencies around the world and an invitation to look, listen, learn, and act.

 Weather Stations